haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-topics/theme-ui-lib.md

 You can use a mixin with default variables values, or you can redefine them when calling a mixin.
 The following paragraphs describe both ways to call a mixin.

-To use a mixin with default values, call the mixin without specifying any parameters.
-For example:
+To use a mixin with default values, call the mixin without specifying any parameters. 例如:

 <pre>.breadcrumbs {
     .breadcrumbs();